k8ssandra/k8ssandra/docs/content/en/release-notes/_index.md

 ## Upgrade notices

-Before upgrading to K8ssandra 1.3.x, be sure to read the sections below.
+Before upgrading to the latest K8ssandra release, be sure to read the sections below.

-### Upgrading to K8ssandra 1.3.x and Cassandra 4.0
+### Upgrading to K8ssandra 1.3.0 and Cassandra 4.0

+{{% alert title="Tip" color="success" %}}
+Good news!
+The issue described in this section was **fixed in K8ssandra 1.3.1**; refer to resolved issue [1029](https://github.com/k8ssandra/k8ssandra/issues/1029).
+{{% /alert %}}

 When you upgrade from a prior K8ssandra release to 1.3.0 or 1.3.1, the default `cassandra.version` is `4.0.0`.
 Specifically in the case of upgrading from a prior K8ssandra release to **K8ssandra 1.3.0 and Cassandra 4.0.0**, a changed Cassandra `num_tokens` default may prevent Cassandra 4.0 from starting.
 This section explains how to avoid the issue for 1.3.0 users.

-{{% alert title="Tip" color="success" %}}
-The bug described below was fixed in K8ssandra 1.3.1; see resolved issue [1029](https://github.com/k8ssandra/k8ssandra/issues/1029).
-{{% /alert %}}

 First, some background information.
 The default value for `num_tokens` in Cassandra 3.11 is 256.
 The default in Cassandra 4.0 is 16.
 All nodes are assigned the same number of tokens based on the `num_tokens` setting.
 More tokens means that the ring is divided up into smaller ranges.
 A larger number of tokens means that each individual range will be smaller.